2019 Inductees

 1967 Saskatoon Centennials

 The 1967 Saskatoon Centennials (Team Saskatchewan) have been inducted into the Saskatchewan Hockey Hall of Fame in the Team category.
-The year 1967 was a unique year in Canada’s history as it marked the 100th year since confederation.
-To commemorate this occasion, a national championship at the Midget age level named the Centennial Cup would be presented to the best hockey team in the country.
+The year 1967 was a unique year in Canada’s history as it marked the 100th year since Confederation.
+To commemorate this occasion, a national championship at the Under-18 age level named the Centennial Cup would be presented to the best hockey team in the country.
 Each province held their own playoffs to determine the representing team.
 In Saskatchewan,…

 Read more